seancorfield/honeysql/doc/clause-reference.md

 Some databases do not let you override (insert) values that would override generated column values, unless your SQL specifies `OVERRIDING SYSTEM VALUE` or `OVERRIDING USER VALUE`.
-In HoneySQL, you can use `:overriding-value` as an option to `:insert-into` to specify this, with either `:system` or `:user` as the option's value.
+As of 2.4.1066, you can use `:overriding-value` as an option to `:insert-into` to specify this, with either `:system` or `:user` as the option's value.
 The options can be specified as a hash map in the first position of the `:insert-into` clause, prior to the table specifier.